How to Find Lost Android Devices

 Following are the steps to Enable Lost Mode on Android Devices.

-- Log in to the Hexnode MDM Console.
+- Log in to the Hexnode UEM Console.

 - Navigate to Manage > Devices.
 Identify and select the lost Android Device.
 This will take you to the corresponding device summary page.